Mirpuri Foundation is “Racing For The Planet” to put Climate Change on the global agenda.

 The Mirpuri Foundation intends to not only leave the planet a better place for future generations but also create a lasting legacy when it comes to sustainability.

-Educating young people on the current perils faced by our world is at the heart of our Foundation and the sailors will be an active part of our “Racing for the Planet” Education Program, which will take place throughout the world during the next edition of the race.
+Educating young people on the current perils faced by our world is at the heart of our Foundation and the sailors are an active part of our “Racing for the Planet” Education Program.

-A set of educational modules have been developed, aimed at children between the ages of six and twelve.
-In a simple, fun and informative manner, these modules unveil the emotion of sailing and teach children about the importance of oceans and their conservation.
+A set of educational workshops have been developed, aimed at children between the ages of six and twelve.
+In a simple, fun and informative manner, these workshops unveil the emotion of sailing and teach children about the importance of oceans and their conservation.

 The classes are designed to furnish children with knowledge about the impact of plastic on marine ecosystems and encourage them to take a personal vow to reduce their pollution footprint.
 Some children have already been so inspired that not only have they made a promise to make substantial changes in their own lives, they took this message home and encouraged friends and family to also commit to the cause.